aesy/liveedu.tv-notifier/Readme.rst

 ======================
 This is a Chrome (and possibly future firefox) extension that will display notifications when your favourite streamers on `LiveCoding.tv <https://www.LiveCoding.tv/>`_ go live!
 You can also browse whatever else is available to watch.

-NOTICE: I am waiting for LiveCoding to release a public API before putting this on the Chrome Web Store.

 Screenshots
 -----------
 .. image:: img/Screenshot_popup.png